-Sallie Mae offers a wide variety of loan options to both present and future students.
+Sallie Mae offers a wide variety of private student loan options to both present and future students.
 If you’re in need of a loan, no matter where you are on your educational journey, Sallie Mae has a loan with competitive rates and great perks just for you.

 Student Loan Application Requirements